 The inflammation is the most important part of the disease.
 It perpetuates the cycle of airway narrowing.
 It also is the slowest to respond to treatment.

-The risk of getting asthma depends both on genetics and on the environment.
+The risk of getting asthma depends both on genetics3 and on the environment4.

-It is more common in premature infants and in those who have had RSV bronchiolitis.
-Those who are obese are at much higher risk.
+It is more common in premature infants and in those who have had RSV bronchiolitis5.
+Those who are obese are at much higher risk6.

 Although wheezing (a tight noise when breathing out) is the classic symptom of asthma, many children’s major symptom is a cough.
 The cough is nonproductive and often sounds tight.
 It tends to get worse at night, with exercise, or after being exposed to a trigger (e.g. cigarette smoke, animal dander, or house dust).
 Children with asthma often have a prominent cough when they catch a cold.